 Site Recovery Manager uses network ports, which you can configure, to communicate with clients and other servers.
 You must ensure that firewalls do not block the ports that Site Recovery Manager uses.

-The Site Recovery Manager embedded database receives the localhost network traffic on the local loopback interface.
+Site Recovery Manager Server receives all incoming traffic on one network port.
+The default port for Site Recovery Manager for Windows is 9086.
+If you configure Site Recovery Manager to use an embedded database, the Site Recovery Manager embedded database receives the localhost network traffic on the local loopback interface.
 The default port is 5678.

 Site Recovery Manager Server communicates with Platform Services Controller, vCenter Server, ESXi hosts, and Arrays at the local site.
 You must verify that the network firewall policies enable the traffic to network ports of all components at the local site.
 For the list of the default ports that all VMware products use, see http://kb.vmware.com/kb/1012382.